 This article was written by Michael P. Dowling, a partner of Coleman & Horowitt, LLP.
-With over 20 years experience, Michael practices in the transactions department of the firm where he represents clients in business transactions, estate planning, probate and trust administration matters.
-If you have any questions regarding the subject of this article, please contact Mr. Dowling at (559) 248-4820/(800) 891-8362, or by e-mail at email@example.com.
+With over 20 years of experience, Michael practices in the transactions department of the firm where he represents clients in business transactions, estate planning, probate and trust administration matters.
+If you have any questions regarding the subject of this article, please contact Mr. Dowling at (559) 248-4820/(800) 891-8362, or by e-mail at firstname.lastname@example.org.

 Coleman & Horowitt, LLP provides legal counsel to the business community in the areas of business, commercial, and real estate litigation and transactions, construction litigation, appeals, professional liability defense, casualty insurance defense, insurance coverage, tax, probate, and estate planning.
 This newsletter is intended to provide the reader with general information regarding current legal issues.
 It is not to be construed as specific legal advice or as a substitute for the need to seek competent legal advice on specific legal matters.
 This publication is not meant to serve as a solicitation of business.
 To the extent that this may be considered as advertising, then it is herewith identified as such.